German Bunds hit three-week highs on U.S. growth concerns

 September lows so German yields can fall further today."

-October jobs data on Nov.
-8 may give markets a better idea
+October jobs data, due on Nov.
+8, may give markets more of

 Euro zone manufacturing and services PMIs are due on